wanghaisheng/responsive-landing-page-starter/content/blog/en/how-to-build-an-on-call-application-with-react-native-and-symfony.md

     }
 ```

 Now it's time to write the functionality for this command.
-This command will retrieve all Alerts with an SMS sent 10 minutes ago, but are still in `raised` status.
-If there are any of these, it will retrieve the user assigned to this alert, and send them a Text-To-Speech voice call notifying them of this alert.
+It will retrieve all Alerts with an SMS sent over 10 minutes ago, but still with `raised` status.
+If there are any of these, it will retrieve the user assigned to the alert and send them a Text-To-Speech voice call notification.
 Replace current functionality within `protected function execute()` with:

 ```php
         $io = new SymfonyStyle($input, $output);